OldRacingCars.com

 13. Chevron B18 [18.71.1] (Chris Craft): A new car built for Brian Redman after he wrecked the development B18 while testing in South Africa.
 Fitted with a 1.8-litre Cosworth FVC engine and raced by Redman in two races in South Africa in January 1971.
 This car returned to Bolton and became the works entry in F2 for Chris Craft during the 1971 F2 season.
 It was then sold to Canadian John Powell and rebuilt to Formula B specification.
 Powell raced it in the Brands Hatch Boxing Day meeting at the end of 1971 and then loaned it to Brian Robertson to race in the two Bogotá FB races in February and March 1972.
 Raced by Powell (Ottawa, Ontario) in the Canadian FB series in 1972, Sold to Paul Wheatley (Montréal, Quebec) and raced in the Canadian series in 1973.
 Wheatley appeared on a couple of early-1974 entry lists but the car was not seen again until he advertised it in April 1975.

-19. March 712M [16] (Fredy Link): New to Fredy Link, and run for him by Jolly Club in F2 in 1971.
+21. March 712M [16] (Fredy Link): New to Fredy Link, and run for him by Jolly Club in F2 in 1971.
 Also used in Formula 3 with a Renault Albert engine.
 To Peter Korda for 1972, and used in hillclimbs, German and Swiss national events, and occasional F2 races from 1972 to 1974.
 It appears that the car remained in Switzerland after Korda last used it.
 It went to Edmond Veigel (Lausanne, Switzerland) who dismantled the car and never used it.
-It was later acquired by Hans-Markus Huber (Berne, Switzerland), restored by him between 1989 and 1991, fitted with a BDA engine, and raced it in the European Historic Formula 2 Club series.
+It was later acquired by Hans-Markus Huber (Berne, Switzerland), restored by him between 1989 and 1991, fitted with a BDA engine, and raced in the European Historic Formula 2 Club series between 1992 and 2000.
 Subsequent history unknown.

-25. Brabham BT36 [5] (Peter Westbury): New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
+27. Brabham BT36 [5] (Peter Westbury): New to F.I.R.S.T. for Peter Westbury to drive in F2 in 1971.
 Retained by Westbury early 1972 and then sold to Neckel 'Nick' Koob (Bettborn, Luxembourg) for French, Belgian and Luxembourg hill climbs from 1972 to 1974.
 To Johny Krier (Luxembourg) 1975 for French, Belgian and Luxembourg hillclimbs.
 Then to Roger Hennebert (Belgium) in 1977, then possibly to Marcel Tarrès in 1978, but its exact race results during this time are unknown.
-Then via four French owners until bought by John Beasley (Shrewsbury, Shropshire) in 1993.
+Then via a French owner to Yves Bole (France) and raced by him in historic racing in 1992.
+Bought by John Beasley (Shrewsbury, Shropshire) in 1993.
 Sold to Abba Kogan 1998, and rebuilt on a new chassis.
 In 2007, the rebuilt car was sold by RM Auctions (agent Annette Abaci) to Thomas Steinke (Hamburg, Germany).
 Neither Abaci or Steinke were then aware of the car having a new chassis.
 The original chassis was later sold via Bonhams in 2008 and its current whereabouts are unknown.
 Meanwhile, the continuous entity of BT36-5 was raced by Steinke in European Historic F2 in 2008 and 2009 and sold to Francesco Molino (Pescara, Italy) in 2012.
 Then to Günter Türk (Freiburg, Germany) in 2013.

 Sources